-Practice managers are often the 'lynch pin' within General Practice, but their role can vary hugely between practices.
+Practice managers are often the 'lynch pin' within General Practice, but their role is subtly different in every practice.
 Having a basic understanding of their role will help you understand how the practice runs.

 - 1. Find out how the practice is structured.
 Does the practice manager have management support?
 Who are they and what are their roles? - 2.
-Spend time observing how they manage daily tasks.
+Spend time observing how the PM or operational manager manage daily tasks.
 What are the business management challenges they deal with?

-What are the duties of the practice manager?

-What are their strategies for multi-tasking?

-How are decisions made within the practice?

-How are practice meetings managed?
+- → What are the duties of the practice manager? - → What are their strategies for multi-tasking?
+Do they have any tips for 'staying afloat'?
+How are decisions made within the practice? - → How are practice meetings managed?
 Who leads clinically and non-clinically?
 What developments are the practice looking at for the future?